DraconDev/SamAI/tasks.md

 ## Do

 - the home bg should be the same as the chat tab bg
-- the back to home button is in the rught place but
+- the back to home button is in the rught place but we need to style it better, it could take up the whole space

 - we need to be able order the icons by drag, so if i drag the 3rd icon between the 1st and 2nd icon, it becomes the 2nd icon
   - not fixed!